As posted by Asshole # 112 TL Mitchell (4/3/10):

 Step 1, it's gotta be clean.
 No dirt, no wax, nothing but paint.
 Dish

 detergent is a cardinal sin for washing paint.
-However, if you want to strip
+However, if you want to

 to the clear coat Dawn dishwashing detergent is the ticket!
-The S100 cycle
+The S100

 wash at the dealers is a rebranded P21S product made in Germany.
-Detailers

 use it to strip and degrease and usually diliute it 4:1.
 I can't believe